PORTAL-CEOS/ANHALYZE/README.md

 ### Masking

 Masking is done internally.
 The default mask file will be automatically downloaded here `<package root path>/anhalyze/package_data/`, the default mask name is `ANHA4_mask.nc`.

-There are two more options for providing your own mask file:
+There are two alternate options for providing your own mask file:

 #### Environment variable option: